 To accelerate scientific discoveries and to benefit the greater research community, principal investigators and funding recipient institutions are expected to ensure broad and timely dissemination of their research resources.
-Failure to share these can lead to unnecessarily duplicative research and delays in scientific innovation.

 Common examples of research resources or research materials include: